alphauslabs/20241113-intro-cloud-workshop/README.md

 $ docker version
 ```

+We will be using GCP for the workshop.
 Open this [link](https://console.cloud.google.com/run?project=labs-169405) to confirm your access.
 You will also receive a file for authentication.
 Save it somewhere in your system and create an environment variable with the value pointing to that file's location; like so:

 ``` sh
 $ export GOOGLE_APPLICATION_CREDENTIALS=/path/to/your/json/file.json